$2$-quasi-perfect Lee codes and abelian Ramanujan graphs: a new construction and relationship: Introduction

 The remainder of the paper is organized as follows.
 Section~\ref{sect-prelim} reviews preliminaries on finite fields, Lee codes, Cayley and Ramanujan graphs.
 Section~\ref{sect-main} details our construction and the proof of the $2$-quasi-perfectness employing algebraic geometry.
 Section~\ref{sect-MTQ} discusses a connection between the Mesnager-Qi-Tang codes and abelian Ramanujan graphs, namely, Li's graphs and finite Euclidean graphs.
+We conclude this paper with several remarks in Section~\ref{sect-conc}.